 3. Water Intake

-During the summer, or in warmer climes offering ice cubes can be a surefire way to encourage your dog to drink more as well.
+During the summer or in warmer climates, offering ice cubes can be a surefire way to encourage your dog to drink more as well.

 4. Weekly Weigh-ins